 The second annual CNT Hackathon took place November 6-9, 2015 at the CNT headquarters and was organized by Nile Wilson (seen to the right).

 This was the first year to also have participants from Spelman College and also the first year to receive corporate sponsorship.

 The winning team produced "Face the Music", a set of games for facial muscle rehabilitation and artistic expression through a multiplexed single channel facial EMG interface.

 The Third Annual CNT Hackathon

-The third annual CNT Hackathon is took place February 10-13, 2017 at the CNT headquarters and was organized by Nile Wilson (seen above) and James Wu (seen to the left).
+The third annual CNT Hackathon took place February 10-13, 2017 at the CNT headquarters and was organized by Nile Wilson (seen above) and James Wu (seen to the left).

 The Fourth Annual CNT Hackathon

 The fourth annual CNT Hackathon took place April 6-9th, 2018 at the CNT headquarters and was also organized by James Wu.

 The fifth annual CNT Hackathon took place February 22nd-24th, 2019 at the CNT headquarters and was organized by Richie Yun (not pictured).